 Groups are run a few times per year.

-Now accepting registrations for Gone Fishing Group
+Registration for the Gone Fishing Group is now Open.

 As human beings, we have a fundamental need for connection, love, and belonging.
 Yet, we fear rejection and are afraid we’re not good enough.
 We try to hide our vulnerabilities, only to create a greater disconnect with our families, communities, and work.
 Based on 12 years of research, Dr. Brené Brown explains the concept of vulnerability, and how embracing it can change how we live, love, lead and interact with others, to bring wholehearted living and fulfilling connections.